TOI-6894: Planetary system

-TOI-6894 b is unusual on that it has a relatively high mass while orbiting a low-mass star.
+TOI-6894 b is unusual in that it has a relatively high mass while orbiting a low-mass star.
 Current knowledge predicts that smaller stars, such as TOI-6894, should also have a small amount of material in their protoplanetary disks.
 It is believed that stars with masses lower than should not form gas giants, yet several examples of such planets, as LHS 3154 b, TZ Arietis b and GJ 3512 b have been found, posing challenges to planetary formation theories.

-The core accretion model suggest that gas giants form from the accretion of gas around a sufficiently massive core, which forms quickly enough to gain a large amount of gases.
+The core accretion model suggest that gas giants form from the accretion of gas around a sufficiently massive core, which forms quickly enough to gain a large amount of gas.
 In this system, the relatively low amount of solid material in the primordial disk makes the formation of a sufficiently massive core difficult.
 Another plausible scenario is that TOI-6894 b's massive core accreted heavy elements before accreting gas.
-The predicted amount of solid material in disks around observed low-mass intermediate-age protostars is still lower than that the in TOI-6894 b, but those values are potentially severely underestimated, and the properties of most observed protoplanetary disks are poorly constrained.
-Additionally, it has been theorized that such massive planets can form during the very early stages of star formation, where the dust amount is high enough, and combined with the rarity of planets like TOI-6894 b, it is still possible that it formed via the those pathways.
+The predicted amount of solid material in disks around observed low-mass intermediate-age protostars is still lower than that of the in TOI-6894 b, but those values are potentially severely underestimated, and the properties of most observed protoplanetary disks are poorly constrained.
+Additionally, it has been theorized that such massive planets can form during the very early stages of star formation, where the dust amount is high enough, and combined with the rarity of planets like TOI-6894 b, it is still possible that it formed via those pathways.

 Alternatively, the planet may have formed in a wider orbit around a disk that was gravitationally unstable and then condensed into a planet.
 At some point, it migrated to its current position.

 TOI-6894 b appears promising for characterization of its atmosphere, which can give further insights to its formation history.
-Based on its amount of radiation received by its host star, it is expected that the atmosphere is dominated by methane-based chemistry.
+Based on the amount of radiation received from its host star, it is expected that the atmosphere is dominated by methane-based chemistry.